 - Sareva quartzite kitchen

 - Travertine Zena bathroom floors, vanity and bath

-- Cotto Manetti Arrotato Da Crudo Tobacco terracotta floors with INAX Belnews Foggy wall tiles and Rocca Bianca vanity
+- Cotto Manetti Arrotato Da Crudo Tobacco terracotta floors with INAX Belnews Foggy Japanese ceramics to walls and Rocca Bianca vanity

 - Palladiana-style pattern in slabs of Rocca Bianca, Verde Bardini, Black Fantasy and Canova to floors, walls and bath with San Sebastian vanity

 - Cotto Manetti Litos Tobacco terracotta tiles to external floor

 Situated on an acre of land, the house follows Olive and Henry’s aspirations for a secluded and protected home that enjoys its proximity to nature.
 “The ultimate goal was for a sanctuary, which I think we’ll get once the landscaping matures,” Henry says.
 There is a distinct modernist influence in the design of the two-storey house; it is defined by simple, clean lines, a flat roof, intimate walled gardens and an organic interiority.
 But Currawong House is not masquerading as a mid-century home; it embraces its contemporary bones, nodding to the work of modernists through its form while relishing in its newness.
 “It’s not a religious ode to mid-century modern,” Olive muses.
 “It’s quite eclectic in the sense that we’ve brought a lot of things we love to the table.”